Microsoft Teams’ pricing explained

 10 GB

-Pumble's pricing plans
+Pumble's pricing

 Pumble pricing plans

-Pumble’s PRO plan costs $2.49 per user per month (if billed annually), which means that you’d pay $8,964 for the whole year (which is $747 per month) for your team of 300.
+Now, instead of choosing the Essentials plan, you pick the Pumble PRO plan, which costs $2.49 per user per month (if billed annually).
+This means that you’d pay $8,964 for the whole year (which is $747 per month) for your team of 300, bringing your savings to $5,436 or 37.75%.

 Start chatting with